hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 On day 2, you should now have your laptop and, also set up your work mail.
 Once you log into your email, there are notifications for JIRA task that require completion in your inbox.
 The tasks involve simple things like updating your info in Workday, going to wage and accounting to get your salary account all sorted if you want to get paid.
 Time slots have already been set aside for these tasks, so you can still participate in the core check-in week activities.

 In the next 2 - 4 days, you are divided into groups for group activities and case studies.
 A representative from each pillar/department in the organisational structure comes in to discuss the role and function of that pillar, the pillar structure and how what they do contributes to the trivago mission and vision.
-This is also an opportunity for you to see how your role and team, fits into the trivago ecosystem.
+This is also an opportunity for you to see how your role and team fits into the trivago ecosystem.
 Afterwards, each group is given a case study to show their understanding of the pillar functions.

 Some case studies were fun while some were challenging.
 I did enjoy the marketing case study.
-Some groups stayed at the campus till 9 PM to show you how challenging some of the case studies were.
+Some groups stayed at the campus till 9 PM to show you how challenging some of the case studies where.

 **<u>Day 5</u>**